 Her passion for education carries over to how she informs and guides clients through the options involved in their cases.
 She also shares her knowledge by contributing to blogs and local newspapers, including the Northville Record.
 ABC News and the Detroit News have sought her expertise on family law issues as well.

-How Wendy Alton Can Help
+How Ann Arbor Family Law Attorney & Divorce Mediator Wendy Alton Can Help

 Wendy Alton helps families with divorce, custody, parenting time, child support, spousal support, property division and prenuptial agreements, as well as post-judgment issues that come up in these areas.
-She is also available for limited-scope representation, including such specific services as providing advice behind the scenes, drafting documents, reviewing settlement agreements, advising in negotiations, coaching for mediation, attending settlement meetings, or drafting a particular motion and/or handling a hearing before the court or friend of the court.
+She is also available for limited-scope representation, including such specific services as providing advice behind the scenes, drafting documents, reviewing settlement agreements, advising in negotiations, coaching for mediation, attending settlement meetings, or drafting a particular motion before the court or friend of the court.